TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 ## 1. Scope

 The [SI Reference Point](http://62.161.69.201:8080/SI) is a set of tools making the information of the SI Brochures available in machine-readable form, designed to provide an authoritative digital reference for the [International System of Units (SI)](https://www.bipm.org/measurement-units/).
-The present document provides a general overview for users, with a more detailed description of the Application Programming Interface (API) given in Annex 1, and some examples of SPARQL queries provided in Annex 2 for illustrative purposes.
+The present document provides a general overview for users.
+A more detailed description of the Application Programming Interface (API) and underlying knowledge graph files is provided on our GitHub site (see Annex 1).

 The present document is structured as follows:
 *	Section 2 shows the information covered by the SI Reference Point.